kamalkumar1/XamarinPhoneContact/README.md

 3. Background colors
 4. Placeholder text
 5. By using this file you can update the  darak and light theme file.

+## CUSTOMISABLE INFORMATON
+  BY USING THE BELOW PROPERTIES YOU CAN CUSTOMISE THE CONTACT CONTROL.

 ```csharp
 var config = ContactConfig.Instance;